There's a significant risk of getting malaria if you travel to an affected area. It's very important you take precautions to prevent the disease.

 However, antimalarials only reduce your risk of infection by about 90%, so taking steps to avoid bites is also important.

 When taking antimalarial medication:

-- Make sure you get the right antimalarial tablets before you go (check with your GP or pharmacist if you are unsure).
+- make sure you get the right antimalarial tablets before you go – check with your GP or pharmacist if you're unsure

-- Continue to take your tablets for up to four weeks (depending on the type you are taking) after returning from your trip to cover the incubation period of the disease.
+- depending on the type you're taking, continue to take your tablets for up to four weeks after returning from your trip to cover the incubation period of the disease

-Check with your GP to make sure you are prescribed a medication you can tolerate.
+Check with your GP to make sure you're prescribed a medication you can tolerate.
 You may be more at risk from side effects if you:

-If you have taken antimalarial medication in the past, don't assume that it is suitable for future trips.
-The antimalarial you need to take will depend on which strain of malaria is carried by the mosquitoes and whether they are resistant to certain types of antimalarial medication.
+If you've taken antimalarial medication in the past, don't assume it's suitable for future trips.
+The antimalarial you need to take depends on which strain of malaria is carried by the mosquitoes and whether they're resistant to certain types of antimalarial medication.

-In the UK, chloroquine and proguanil can be bought over the counter from local pharmacies, although you should seek medical advice before buying it because it is rarely recommended nowadays.
-For all other antimalarial tablets, you will need a prescription from your GP.
+In the UK, chloroquine and proguanil can be bought over the counter from local pharmacies.
+However, you should seek medical advice before buying it as it's rarely recommended nowadays.
+For all other antimalarial tablets, you'll need a prescription from your GP.

 Read more about antimalarial medication, including the main types and when to take them.